The Academic Credit Hour

-- Full-time students must obtain consent of academic advisor
+- Full-time students must obtain the consent of their academic advisor.

 No course may be repeated more than twice.
 The highest grade received will be used in calculating the student’s academic average.
 This does not apply to those courses that are designed to be repeated for additional credit.

 Students may elect to be graded on a satisfactory/unsatisfactory basis in any unrestricted elective (appears in the program designs simply as “elective”).
 The Records Office must be notified of this intention at the time of registration.
 Grades received in these courses will be entered on the transcript as “P” or “F”.
 Credit towards graduation will be given for no more than four courses taken under this option.
 Because course transferability may be affected by this option, a student should consult with an advisor prior to choosing this method “M” (Maintaining Progress) for the course.
 Please note that remedial/developmental courses do not count towards degree requirements.